TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/About.rst

 in the retired TYPO3 Wiki and elsewhere.
 Some of the texts have been incorporated into this document or at least served as a basis.

-Further chapters like were added by Sybille Peters.
+Further chapters were added by Sybille Peters.

 A number of other people have helped by reviewing and refining the text and pointing out missing information.
 For more contributors, see the